Korean food is notorious for being spicy.

 When Did Koreans Start Eating Chili Pepper?

-Chili peppers were known to be brought to Korea from Japan in the late 16th century.
+Chili peppers were brought to Korea from Japan in the late 16th century.

 Yet it wasn’t until the mid-20th century that chili peppers really took off.